Manage GCP Dataproc Autoscaling Policy IAM Access

 What's the difference between AutoscalingPolicyIamPolicy, AutoscalingPolicyIamBinding, and AutoscalingPolicyIamMember?

-AutoscalingPolicyIamPolicy is authoritative and replaces the entire IAM policy.
-AutoscalingPolicyIamBinding is authoritative for a given role, replacing all members for that role while preserving other roles.
+AutoscalingPolicyIamPolicy is fully authoritative and replaces the entire IAM policy.
+AutoscalingPolicyIamBinding is authoritative for a specific role, replacing all members for that role while preserving other roles.
 AutoscalingPolicyIamMember is non-authoritative and adds a single member to a role without affecting other members.

-Can I use AutoscalingPolicyIamPolicy with AutoscalingPolicyIamBinding or AutoscalingPolicyIamMember?
+Can I use AutoscalingPolicyIamPolicy together with AutoscalingPolicyIamBinding or AutoscalingPolicyIamMember?

 No, AutoscalingPolicyIamPolicy cannot be used with AutoscalingPolicyIamBinding or AutoscalingPolicyIamMember because they will conflict over the policy configuration.